Shubhamx18/docker-workbench/05-Networking/container-communication.md

 print("Connected to local MySQL!")
 ```

-> ✅ Works on macOS and Windows Docker Desktop.
+> Works on macOS and Windows Docker Desktop.
-> 🐧 On Linux, use `--add-host=host.docker.internal:host-gateway` in your `docker run` command.
+> On Linux, use `--add-host=host.docker.internal:host-gateway` in your `docker run` command.

 ---

-# 3️⃣ Container ↔ Container Communication
+# 3. Container to Container Communication

 The most common pattern in microservices.
 Containers communicate over a **shared Docker network** using container names as hostnames.